Gun legislation passes Florida House, goes to governor

 Other provisions would create new mental health programs for schools; establish an anonymous tip line where students and others could report threats to schools, ban bump stocks and improve communication between schools, law enforcement and state agencies.

-Fant, who is running for attorney general, said the gun restrictions violate the constitution.
+Fant, who is running for attorney general, said the gun restrictions violated the constitution.

 “I just can’t imagine that Nikolas Cruz can commit such a heinous crime and then as a result we tell, potentially, a 20-year-old single mother living alone that she cannot purchase a firearm to defend herself,” Fant said.